huynguyen2741/youtube-vid-search/README.md

 To start the program, please make sure you have npm and node installed.

-Once clone or download the code, please run this command in the command line to start.
+Once clone or download the code, please run these command in the command lines to start.

+  npm install

   npm run dev